snowkiterdude/petestechjourney/UTM_SETUP.md

 EOF

-echo "removing the cloud-init netplan configuration file" rm /etc/netplan/50-cloud-init.yaml
+echo "removing the cloud-init netplan configuration file" echo 'network: {config: disabled}' > /etc/cloud/cloud.cfg.d/99-disable-network-config.cfg rm /etc/netplan/50-cloud-init.yaml

 echo "done with VM reset"
 ```
 * reboot each VM

+* The Base VM Image is now ready to be configured with ansible.
+See the snowkiterdude/kube_ansible repo for future configuration to bootstrap these VMs into a Kubernetes cluster.